treehouses/treehouses.github.io/pages/vi/dockertutorial.md

 Please find your distro at https://docs.docker.com/install/#server and follow the guide to install Docker CE.

 Check your current Linux version with `hostnamectl` .
-You should see something like:
+Something like this will be in the terminal output:

 ```
     Static hostname: <your_host_name_here>
     Icon name: computer-laptop